andrew/ultimate-awesome/README.md

 - [awesome-web-scraper](https://github.com/duyet/awesome-web-scraper) - A collection of awesome web scaper, crawler.
 - [awesome-retrospectives](https://github.com/josephearl/awesome-retrospectives) - A curated list of resources for facilitating and learning about retrospectives.
 - [Awesome-Causality-in-CV](https://github.com/Wangt-CN/Awesome-Causality-in-CV) - A curated list of Causality in Computer Vision.
-- [awesome-frontend-resources](https://github.com/requestly/awesome-frontend-resources) - A curated collection of awesome resources for frontend developers: tutorials, tools, libraries, design assets, and more! 🚀.
 - [awesome-vqvae](https://github.com/rese1f/awesome-vqvae) - A collection of resources and papers on Vector Quantized Variational Autoencoder (VQ-VAE) and its application.
 - [awesome-scientific-python](https://github.com/rossant/awesome-scientific-python) - A curated list of awesome scientific Python resources.
 - [Awesome-Image-Distortion-Correction](https://github.com/subeeshvasu/Awesome-Image-Distortion-Correction) - A curated list of resources on handling Rolling Shutter effects and Radial Distortions.
+- [awesome-ai-music-generation](https://github.com/Curated-Awesome-Lists/awesome-ai-music-generation) - A curated compilation of AI-driven generative music resources and projects.
+Explore the blend of machine learning algorithms and musical creativity.
 - [citizen-science](https://github.com/dylanrees/citizen-science) - 🔬 A repository of resources related to citizen, community-based and/or non-institutional science.
 - [awesome-arcgis-developers](https://github.com/Esri/awesome-arcgis-developers) - A curated list of resources to help you with ArcGIS development, APIs, SDKs, tools, and location services.
 - [Awesome-Nuget-Packages](https://github.com/mjebrahimi/Awesome-Nuget-Packages) - 📦 A collection of awesome and top .NET packages sorted by most popular needs.